Recycle Works – West

 Hazardous Household Waste

-Beginning May 2016, Recycle Works West now accepts hazardous waste materials* from St. Charles County residents (Collection hours are: 9:00 a.m. to 3:00 p.m., Tuesday through Friday - and the last Saturday of the month).
-The following items are accepted from St. Charles County residents only: aerosols, antifreeze, batteries, brake fluid, poison, gas/fuel, herbicides, oil/filters, oil-based paint/stain (PLEASE NOTE - we do not accept latex, or water-based, paint), pesticides, transmission fluid, pool chemicals, sealants, solvents, thermometers, and thermostats.
-Cost is $15 for total items weighing up to 50 pounds.
-Any deliveries over 50 pounds is charged a supplemental fee of $1 per pound.
-For more information on safely disposing of Household Hazardous Waste, please visit the Missouri Department of Natural Resources website.
+We apologize for the inconvenience, but Recycle Works West cannot accept hazardous waste materials* at this time.
+These materials will be accepted for safe disposal at Recycle Works Central from July 5 - Sept.
+30, 2022.
+The following items can be accepted at RW Central, if brought in by St. Charles County residents only: aerosols, antifreeze, batteries, brake fluid, poison, gas/fuel, herbicides, oil/filters, oil-based paint/stain (PLEASE NOTE - we do not accept latex- or water-based paints), pesticides, transmission fluid, pool chemicals, sealants, solvents, thermometers, and thermostats.
+Cost is $25 for total items weighing up to 50 pounds.
+Any delivery over 50 pounds is charged a supplemental fee of $1 per pound.
+For more information on safely disposing Hazardous Household Waste, please visit the Missouri Department of Natural Resources website.

 *HHW will be accepted from residential use only; no commercial or agricultural use products will be accepted.